 - Product Owner sets the team vision and priorities.
 He or she is responsible for what the team does and where it is going.
 It is the job of the product owner to prioritize and decide which items will be taken on in the next sprint.

 - Scrum Master facilitates the Scrum process.
-Usually it is the most knowledgeable Scrum user on the team or even an outside consultant that helps in the Scrum application.
-Their function is to guide the team in how they apply Scrum and help if there are any uncertainties on the practice.
+Usually, it is the most knowledgeable Scrum user on the team or even an outside consultant that helps in the Scrum application.
+Their function is to guide the team in how they apply Scrum and help if there are any uncertainties in the practice.

 - The team completes work items and builds the final product.
 This is a cross-functional set of professionals that work to achieve the end goal.

-When comparing teams and their roles in Scrum vs Kanban vs Scrumban, the later takes a middle ground.
+When comparing teams and their roles in Kanban vs Scrum vs Scrumban, the latter takes a middle ground.
 It works great for both – teams that are cross-functional or not.
-It also does not define any specific roles to be used, but allows for the team to decide if and what roles should be added.
+Scrumban does not define any specific roles to be used but allows for the team to decide if and what roles should be added.
 Therefore each team can pick and choose what is the best for them.

 Planning and Estimation

-In Scrum, planning and estimation is done based on the length of the iteration (Sprint).
+In Scrum, planning, and estimation is done based on the length of the iteration (sprint).
 Before a new iteration can begin, the Product Owner plans which tasks should be completed and sits down with the team to estimate the time needed to complete them.
-If during the estimation it becomes clear that there is too much work for the allocated time, work items are divided into smaller ones.
+If during the estimation it becomes clear that there is too much work for the allocated time, work items are divided into smaller items.

 Planning in Scrumban is done on demand.
 Once the planning trigger activates, the team sits down and plans work items for the next iteration.
 Team velocity is used to determine how many tasks the team will be able to complete during an iteration.
-Thus the team only adds in that number of tasks into their plan.
-For long term goals, Scrumban teams use bucket size planning.
+Thus the team only adds that number of tasks into their backlog.
+For long-term goals, Scrumban teams use bucket size planning.

 Work Routines and Scope Limits

 When talking about how the tasks are distributed among the team, all three methods use the pull principle.
 Task assignments are chosen by the team members themselves.
-The time when team members choose their tasks differs however.
+As such, it might seem there are no major differences in Scrum vs Kanban vs Scrumban.
+However, the time when team members choose their tasks in Scrum and Kanban differs, however.

 Scrum asks team members to commit to tasks in the planning stage of each iteration.
 It is here when assignments are decided for the next phase and cannot be changed before a new one begins.
-The scope is also controlled by the length of the iteration.
-The amount of planned work items cannot exceed the length of the sprint.
+The scope is controlled by the length of the iteration.
+The estimated hours of planned work items cannot exceed the length of the sprint.

 Kanban and Scrumban methods practice a little different approach.
 Instead of having team members commit to tasks in the planning stage, they are free to choose their tasks once the work begins.
-WIP (Work In Progress) limits the amount of tasks that can be worked on at one time.
-This keeps team member only working on one task at a moment and not taking on new work before something is completed.
+WIP (Work In Progress) limits the number of tasks that can be worked on at one time.
+This keeps team members only working on one task at a moment and not taking on new work before the previous task is completed.

 Meetings and Performance

 Similar meetings are held by the practitioners of all three methods.
-The main difference here is that Scrum requires them to happen at a certain time, while in Kanban and Scrumban there is more flexibility for the team to choose when they will be held.
+The main difference between Scrum vs Kanban vs Scrumban is that Scrum requires them to happen at a certain time, while in Kanban and Scrumban there is more flexibility for the team to choose when they will be held.
 There are 4 main meetings between these methods:

 - Iteration review.
 Optional for all three Agile applications, this meeting is held after the iteration is over.
-Its purpose being to present the iteration results to the clients and gather their feedback.
+Its purpose is to present iteration results to the clients and gather their feedback.

-- Additional Kaizen meeting can be held by both Kanban and Scrumban practitioners.
-This meeting is usually held if a team runs into a problem in need of solving.
+- Additional Kaizen meetings can be held by both Kanban and Scrumban practitioners.
+This meeting is usually included if a team runs into a problem in need of solving.
 It is a place where teams from several departments gather and brainstorm ideas and solutions for a particular issue.

 The main performance metric for Scrum is the burndown chart.
 It depicts how much work remains to be done and how it decreased from the beginning of the project.
 Allowing the team to monitor the rate at which the work is being completed.